-- Osmotics: Osmotics are a type of medication that help fluid move through the colon.
-These include oral magnesium hydroxide (Phillips Milk of Magnesia) and polyethylene glycol (MiraLax).
+- Osmotics: Osmotics help fluid move through the colon.
+These include oral magnesium hydroxide (Phillips Milk of Magnesia) and polyethylene glycol (MiraLAX).

 Prescription medication specifically for OIC should treat the problem at its root.
-These medications stop opioids from attaching to receptors in the gut.
+These medications block the effects of opioids in the gut and help stools pass more easily.
 Prescriptions approved for the treatment of OIC include:

 These prescription medications may cause side effects, such as: